neoncortex/bashed/README.md

 - editcopy, ecopy: copy text to a temporary location or clipboard;
 - editchange, ec: change lines;
 - editclose, eq: close file;
+- editdata, edata: Display files and urls of a file on fzf for selection;
 - editdelete, edel: delete lines;
 - editexternal, ee: edit region in $EDITOR;
 - editfind, ef: find text;